 In retrospect, there are a number of leadership topics the everyday people leader would have benefited from receiving training on before it all began, but that’s hindsight for you.
 Instead, we can take the events and learnings from the past year and use them to inform our personal development plans for the year to come.
 If now feels like the right time to invest in yourself in preparation for whatever is yet to come, consider the following leadership training topics as a place to start.

 From Slack to Zoom, to Teams and WhatApp, there are more communication channels to keep track of than just emails, texts, and calls.
 As a people leader, you need the communication skills to assess a situation, craft a message, determine the right channel, and manage your delivery.
-That’s because how you communicate is arguably just as important as what you communicate when it comes to leadership communications.
+That’s because how you communicate is arguably just as important as what you communicate when it comes to leadership communication.

 When it comes to accountability, it is exceptionally difficult for you as the leader to require accountability from your direct reports, if you do not model the behavior yourself.
 So first and foremost, always follow through on a promise or agreement and own the outcomes, for better or for worse.
 Then seek out training that focuses on leadership accountability so you can learn the skills and tools needed to set accountabilities and hold direct reports to them.